 The way to an employee’s heart might just be through their stomach.

 Offer gift cards for meal delivery services, such as Doordash or Skip the Dishes, or local restaurants.
 This is a great way to help support employees who may be struggling with isolation and the stress of preparing home-cooked meals.
 It also helps support local businesses.

 Ask each employee to contribute a favourite holiday recipe and compile them together in a cookbook to distribute.
 You can get it printed and bound professionally, or go for a more cost effective option (i.e. free!) and share it as a PDF.

-You can use an application such as Elfster, that allows you to set a budget, determine who shouldn’t get certain people (e.g. for teams that don’t work closely together), and gives participants the option to create wishlists.
+You can use an application such as Elfster to set a budget, determine who shouldn’t get certain people (e.g. for teams that don’t work closely together), and give participants the option to create wishlists.

-Another affordable employee appreciation gift idea is offering extra time off over the holidays.
-While this doesn’t necessarily work for everyone or every organization, it does show that you appreciate your employees’ hard work and understand that they may need a break or more time to spend with family, virtually or in-person.
+While offering additional time off doesn’t necessarily work for everyone or every organization, it does show that you appreciate your employees’ hard work and understand that they may need a break or more time to spend with family, virtually or in-person.